3mdeb/96boards-docs-wiki/Dragonboard-410c-Installation-Guide-for-Linux-and-Android.md

-For a user / developer that plans to be extending the functionality through adding his or her own code and will be downloading many iterative experimental versions of self-compiled OS’s, it is recommended to go directly to the [Install Android or Ubuntu Using Fastboot](#install-android-or-ubuntu-using-fastboot)  section of this document.
+For a user / developer that plans to be extending the functionality through adding his or her own code and will be downloading many iterative experimental versions of self-compiled OS’s, it is recommended to go directly to the [Install Android or Debian Using Fastboot](#install-android-or-debian-using-fastboot)  section of this document.

 This SD card image includes a flashing program (herein referred to as ”FT” for “Flashing Tool”) that will be executed from the DragonBoard™